MixMask: Revisiting Masking Strategy for Siamese ConvNets: Approach

-{\bf Symmetric or Asymmetric losses in {\em Siamese ConvNets}?} Siamese networks can be categorized into several paradigms based on the input and objective spaces: (i) {\em Input symmetric} + {\em objective symmetric} (regular siamese models). (ii) {\em Input asymmetric} + {\em objective asymmetric} (Un-Mix~\cite{shen2022unmix}). (iii) {\em Input asymmetric} (slightly) + {\em objective symmetric} (MSCN~\cite{jing2022masked}).
-Here, {\em input symmetric} denotes the use of the same probability of data augmentations to generate two {\em different} views of samples from the same image. {\em Input asymmetric} refers to one view/branch containing additional data augmentations, such as Mixup or CutMix. {\em Objective symmetric} implies the utilization of regular contrastive loss or similarity loss, whereas {\em objective asymmetric} indicates that the similarity is calibrated by a soft coefficient.
-In general, both input and objective are asymmetric, enabling the model to learn finer and more nuanced information, resulting in a more robust representation for downstream tasks.
+{\bf Differences from Prior Counterparts.} MSN and MSCN utilize regular erase-based masking and Un-Mix approach integrates Mixup and CutMix techniques into siamese networks for self-supervised learning.
+In contrast, our proposed MixMask method is a generalized masking approach specifically designed for siamese networks that allows for arbitrary mask area shapes.

-{\bf Relationship to Counterparts.} MSN and MSCN utilize regular erase-based masking and Un-Mix approach integrates Mixup and CutMix techniques into siamese networks for self-supervised learning.
-In contrast, our MixMask method is a generalized masking approach specifically designed for siamese networks that allows for arbitrary mask area shapes.
-Our empirical study demonstrates that MixMask exhibits strong representation learning capabilities.
-Interestingly, MixMask is also compatible with Un-Mix and can be employed jointly to further improve performance and achieve state-of-the-art accuracy.
+Our empirical study demonstrates that MixMask exhibits stronger representation learning capabilities.
+Interestingly, MixMask is also compatible with Un-Mix~\cite{shen2022unmix} that can be employed jointly to further improve performance and achieve state-of-the-art accuracy. {SparK and ConvNeXt V2 propose a way of doing MIM with single branch ConvNet and reconstruction loss, while our work is focused on the Siamese contrastive framework.}